emagiz/emdocs/referenceguide/ftp-outbound-channel-adapter.md

 Default when empty: <code>/</code>

 #### Remote directory expression
-Allows you to provide a SpEL expression which will compute the directory path where the files will be transferred to (e.g., <code>headers.['remote_dir'] + '/myTransfers'</code>).
+Allows you to provide a SpEL expression which will compute the directory path where the files will be transferred to (e.g., <code>headers['remote_dir'] + '/myTransfers'</code>).

 Mutually exclusive with the <i>remote directory</i> setting.